curlyphries/AI-DJ/README.md

 Before you start, here is a quick overview of the services the project uses:

-- **OpenAI** – provides the language model that generates the DJ's responses.
+- **OpenAI** – provides the hosted language model that generates the DJ's responses.
 - **ElevenLabs** – turns those responses into natural sounding speech.
 - **Navidrome** – indexes your local music collection so tracks can be played.
-- **Ollama** – optional runtime for running local language models.
+- **Ollama** – runtime for running local language models.
 - **Docker** – runs Navidrome and can also run the app in containers.

 Configuration for these services is stored in the `.env` file.